Tell you folks, things are really popping out there today.

 Face the direction the stairs are moving.

-Keep feet away from the thigh, and step over the teeth at the end.
+Keep feet away from the sides and step over the teeth at the end.

-Uh you know, I don't know when I learned this, but I'll tell you it was certainly before the news media did a newspaper story on it.
+You know, I don't know when I learned this, but I'd say it was certainly before the news media did a newspaper story on it.

 I think I learned it like in kindergarten.